IHCantabria/Leaflet.CanvasLayer.Field/README.md

 3. Prepare a Raster File with your favourite GIS tool, using [EPSG:4326](https://epsg.io/4326) (**ASCII Grid** or **GeoTIFF** format)

-4. Create a `scalarField` layer and add it to the `map`, using your raster files as source (e.g. this .asc)
+4. Create a `ScalarField` layer and add it to the `map`, using your raster files as source (e.g. this .asc)
 ```js
 d3.text("https://ihcantabria.github.io/Leaflet.CanvasLayer.Field/data/Bay_Speed.asc", function (asc) {
     var s = L.ScalarField.fromASCIIGrid(asc);